Focus and scope

 The names and email addresses entered in the journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purposes or to any other parties.

-A preprint is considered as an author’s version of a manuscript prior to the version accepted for publication in a journal.
+A preprint is considered an author’s version of a manuscript before the version is accepted for publication in a journal.
 Authors are allowed to deposit an initial draft of their manuscript anywhere.
 However, authors should disclose the Digital Object Identifier (DOI) once the manuscript is submitted to the journal or at any other point during the peer review process at TPPS.
 If the manuscript is accepted for publication, the preprint record should be updated with the DOI and a URL link to the published version of the article on the journal website.
-Please note that deposition of a preprint shall not be viewed as prior publication.
+Please note that however, deposition of a preprint shall not be viewed as prior publication.